Kamran1819G/Perplexica/README.md

   - Technical Deep-Dive & Case Studies
   - Future Implications & Critical Assessment

-- **Web Search:** Perplexica searches across the entire web to find the best and most relevant results for your queries.
+- **Web Search:** Perplexify searches across the entire web to find the best and most relevant results for your queries.
 - **Current Information:** Some search tools might give you outdated info because they use data from crawling bots and convert them into embeddings and store them in a index.
-Unlike them, Perplexica uses SearxNG, a metasearch engine to get the results and rerank and get the most relevant source out of it, ensuring you always get the latest information without the overhead of daily data updates.
+Unlike them, Perplexify uses SearxNG, a metasearch engine to get the results and rerank and get the most relevant source out of it, ensuring you always get the latest information without the overhead of daily data updates.
-- **API**: Integrate Perplexica into your existing applications and make use of its capibilities.
+- **API**: Integrate Perplexify into your existing applications and make use of its capibilities.

 It has many more features like image and video search.
 Some of the planned features are mentioned in [upcoming features](#upcoming-features).

 ## 🤖 Supported AI Models

-Perplexica supports a wide range of AI models and providers, giving you flexibility to choose the best model for your needs:
+Perplexify supports a wide range of AI models and providers, giving you flexibility to choose the best model for your needs:

 ### 🧠 **Large Language Models (LLMs)**
 - **OpenAI**: GPT-4, GPT-3.5-turbo, and more